 Hardware Wallets Explained, Reviewed and Compared

 The most secure way you can store your Bitcoin and other cryptocurrencies is on a hardware wallet – a small physical device that holds your private keys offline.
-In this post I’ll explain exactly how these device work and cover the best hardware wallets around.
+In this post, I’ll explain exactly how these devices work and cover the best hardware wallets around.

 Hardware Wallets Summary

-Hardware wallets use a form of 2 factor authentication (also known as 2FA).
+Hardware wallets use a form of two-factor authentication (also known as 2FA).
 This means that in order to access your funds, you’ll need to prove your identity through something you have (the physical wallet) and something you know (the PIN code for the wallet).

 - Ledger Hardware Wallets